A Divide-and-Conquer Strategy for Hard-Label Extraction of Deep Neural Networks via Side-Channel Attacks: Background

-An example of critical points, neuron states and hyperplane is provided in \autoref{fig:schema_background}.
-By finding enough critical points, it is possible to determine the equation of the neuron-induced hyperplane.
-This can then be used to find the weights' values with high precision, since by definition, the equation of the hyperplane follows:
+An example of critical points, neuron states, and the neuron-induced hyperplane is shown in \autoref{fig:schema_background}. \corr{Identifying critical points is of high importance, as it allows the determination of the neuron-induced hyperplane equation.} This equation can then be used to recover the neuron’s weights with high precision:

-with $\boldsymbol{\theta_{\eta}}$ (resp. $\beta_{\eta}$) the weight (resp. the bias) vector associated with the neuron $\eta$.
-It is important to notice that for a neuron $\eta$ with $n$ parameters, the induced-hyperplane is an $(n-1)$-dimensional piecewise-linear surface \cite{Hanin2019DeepRN}.
-This causes that the weight vector can only be extracted up to a scaling factor.
-In practice, we set the first weight $\theta_{\eta,0}$ of $\boldsymbol{\theta_{\eta}}$ as the scaling factor and from \autoref{eq:critical_pts} we obtain:
+with $\boldsymbol{\theta_{\eta}}$ (resp. $\beta_{\eta}$) the weight vector (resp. the bias) associated with the neuron $\eta$.
+It is important to note that for a neuron $\eta$ with $n + 1$ parameters, the induced hyperplane is an $n$-dimensional piecewise-linear surface \cite{Hanin2019DeepRN}. \corr{Thus, from \autoref{eq:critical_pts}, we obtain,}

-After the extraction of $n-1$ critical points, it is possible to retrieve the neuron's weights up to a scaling factor.
-This process is defined in \cite{Carlini2020CryptanalyticEO} as signature search.
-The neuron's signature can be defined in the following manner: \begin{definition}[Neuron signature \cite{Shamir2023PolynomialTC}] The signature of a neuron $\eta$ corresponds to a vector $\boldsymbol{S_{\eta}} \in \mathbb{R}^n$, for which there exists a scalar $\alpha \in \mathbb{R}$ such that $ \boldsymbol{\theta_{\eta}} = \alpha*\boldsymbol{S_{\eta}}$. \end{definition}